ifoxfoot/fqacalc/README.md

 ## Functions to see if your observations will be counted

-`fqacalc` also contains two functions that help the user understand how the data they input relates to the regional database:
-`accepted_entries()` and `unassigned_plants()`. `accepted_entries()` is
-a function that shows which observations in the input data frame were successfully matched to a regional database.
+`fqacalc` contains two functions that help the user understand how the data they input relates to the regional database: `accepted_entries()` and `unassigned_plants()`. `accepted_entries()` is a function that shows which observations in the input data frame were successfully matched to a regional database.
 To demonstrate how these data viewing functions work I’m going to add a mistake to the `crooked_island` data set.

 ``` r
 #introduce a typo